 If you are paranoid about burglars coming in, there are security systems that include motion sensors and loud alarms.
 And if you are more concerned about smoke, flooding, fire, and other potential dangers inside your home, these security systems also have sensors for them as well.

 Two of the best DIY home security systems right now are Simplisafe and GetSafe.
 Both systems are easy to install and set up, and are similarly easy to expand.
 You can add more sensors to basic starter packs and get it all running in just minutes.
 Moreover, because these systems and their devices are wireless, you can place each sensor wherever you want and not worry about wiring around the house.

 If you are looking for a home security system, then read on to find out which between GetSafe and SimpliSafe is the best for your home.

 SimpliSafe is one of those DIY security systems that allow you to use different sensors together to secure your home.
 It uses several devices, which are wireless and easy to install.

 - Easy to use.
 SimpliSafe and all its devices can be set up with hassles, making it very easy to secure your home.

 - Flexible security.
-SimpliSafe has five packages that range in rates – from only $230 to more than $500 – and that allow you to tailor-fit your home security according to your needs.
-In addition, you can opt to get e-mail and SMS alerts for only $20 a month.
-You might want to control your SimpliSafe system from your smartphone, in which case, you would need to pay $25 a month.
+SimpliSafe has five packages that range in rates and that allow you to tailor-fit your home security according to your needs.
+In addition, you can opt to get e-mail and SMS alerts.
+You might want to control your SimpliSafe system from your smartphone, in which case, you would need to pay a fee monthly.